Adversarial Reprogramming Revisited: Introduction

 \subsection{Our contributions}

 We initiate a theoretical study of adversarial reprogramming.
-We focus on two-layer neural networks with ReLU activation, and on adversarial tasks given by the Bernoulli distributions of \citet{SchmidtSTTM18} over hypercube vertices.
-The latter are binary classification data models in which the two classes are represented by opposite hypercube vertices, and when sampling a datapoint for a given class, we flip each coordinate of the corresponding class vertex with a certain probability.
+In it we focus on two-layer neural networks with ReLU activation, and on adversarial tasks given by the Bernoulli distributions of \citet{SchmidtSTTM18} over hypercube vertices.
+The latter are binary classification data models in which the two classes are represented by opposite hypercube vertices, and when sampling a data point for a given class, we flip each coordinate of the corresponding class vertex with a certain probability.
 This probability is a parameter that controls the difficulty of the classification task.
 These data models are inspired by the MNIST dataset because MNIST images are close to binary (many pixels are almost fully black or white).
 The remaining parameters are the radius of the hypercube, the input dimension of the neural network, and its width.

 We prove that, in this setting, for networks with random weights, adversarial programs exist that achieve arbitrarily high accuracy on the Bernoulli adversarial tasks.
 This holds for a wide variety of parameter regimes, provided the network width is no greater than its input dimension.
-The adversarial programs we construct depend on the weights of the network and on the class vertices (i.e., the direction) of the Bernoulli data model, and their Euclidean length is likely to be close to the square root of the input dimension.
+The adversarial programs we construct depend on the weights of the network and on the class vertices (i.e.\ the direction) of the Bernoulli data model, and their Euclidean length is likely to be close to the square root of the input dimension.
+We present these results in Section~\ref{s:random}.